The Shakespeare Hospice - Hospice at Home

-The Shakespeare Hospice
+Charity information: The Shakespeare Hospice

 People would like to die in their own home but need nursing support to do this.
 The District Nurse service will visit the patient at home but these nurses do not have specialised training in end of life care and their service is not available after midnight.
 Patients may be able to access care from agency nurses, but again, these nurses do not have specialist experience in end of life care.

 Our Hospice at Home nurses have many years experience working in local communities and caring for patients with terminal illness.
 They have specialised training in symptom and pain relief which enables them to keep the patient comfortable for as long as possible, thus allowing the patient to make the most of their last days with their family in the security of their own home.
 The nurses provide psychological support and a link to the other services offered by the Hospice.

 More people can die in their preferred place of care

 Activities» Provide registered nurses who will travel to patients's homes to deliver hands-on nursing care.

 Success will be more than half of patients referred to Hospice at Home able to die in their own home.

 In the long term our service will give local people the confidence to select their home as their preferred place of care.